Author of The Patron Saint of Plagues and The Magician and the Fool.

 Chapman, Jason K.

-David Cleden lives in the UK, works in London and is the 2016 winner of the James White Award, having previously published work in Betwixt, The Colored Lens and other venues.
-Much of his fiction is written despite the endeavours of various household cats walking across the keyboard at inopportune moments.
-He probably ought to have an author's website and write something intelligent on it.
-Instead he goes out at night and shouts profound things up at the heavens--although he's still waiting for someone or something to shout back.
+David Cleden lives in the UK, works in London and is the 2016 winner of the James White Award, having previously published work in Electric Spec, Betwixt, The Colored Lens and other venues.
+His day job is writing business proposals but at the weekend he writes science fiction.
+He can't stress enough how important it is not to muddle them up.
 He can be reached at firstname.lastname@example.org and is @DavidCleden on Twitter.

 Lane is a lawyer and lives in Parker, Colorado with his wife, Barbara, three horses - BLT, Gus, and Dallas, his dog Ollie, and Cady, his fascinating barn cat.
 Over the years, Lane has published numerous short-stories.
 His most recent is "Best's Laid Plans", included in the Nov 2014 edition of Electric Spec, in which The Beatles original drummer, Pete Best, travels back in time to prevent being fired by The Beatles.
 Works in progress: "Anthem," a road-trip comedy in which a man is challenged to sing the national anthem at all 30 major-league baseball parks within 60 days; "Below Par," where a young man goes from non-golfer to a touring pro within nine months, and; "Under the Rim, Beneath the Goalposts, and Into the Dirt" - a non-fiction narrative compilation of the incredibly stupid off-the-field antics of basketball, football, and baseball players.